-State law defines kidnapping as the transportation of a person without their consent through the use of force or fear, or the use of fraud in cases where the victim is under 14.
-In order to convict someone of kidnapping, this means the prosecution must show the victim was:
+California Penal Code section 207 (PC) defines kidnapping as the transportation of a person without their consent through the use of force or fear, or the use of fraud in cases where the victim is under 14.
+To prove a defendant guilty of kidnapping under 207 (PC), the prosecution must show the victim:

 - moved a substantial distance

-As you can tell, the right San Diego kidnapping lawyer can play a critical role in fighting kidnapping accusations against you.
-Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.
+The right San Diego criminal lawyer can play a critical role in fighting kidnapping accusations against you.
+Please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with Peter M. Liss.